ray-project/ray/doc/source/ray-core/runtime_env_auth.md

 * Avoid leaking remote URI credentials in your `runtime_env`
 * Provide credentials safely in KubeRay
-* understand best practices when authenticating your remote URI
+* Understand best practices for authenticating your remote URI

 ## Authenticating Remote URIs